Peter G. Torkildsen: U.S. House of Representatives

-He was narrowly defeated in the Presidential-year election of 1996 by Democrat John F. Tierney in a state that voted overwhelmingly for Democratic President Bill Clinton in that year's Presidential election.
+He was narrowly defeated in the presidential-year election of 1996 by Democrat John F. Tierney in a state that voted overwhelmingly for Democratic President Bill Clinton in that year's Presidential election.

 Tierney was part of a net eight seat Democratic gain in the House elections that year.
 Torkildsen challenged Tierney to a rematch in the United States House election, 1998, but Tierney won that contest as well, 55%–43%.
 Since Torkildsen and Peter I. Blute left Congress in 1997, there have been no Republicans elected to the House of Representatives from Massachusetts.

-After political office
+Post-congressional career

-Since leaving the House, Torklidsen has returned to working in labor and workforce related areas.
-From 2001 to 2003, he served as a Commissioner on the Massachusetts Labor Relations Commission.
+Since leaving the House, Torkildsen has returned to working in labor and workforce related areas.
+From 2001 to 2003, he served as a commissioner on the Massachusetts Labor Relations Commission.
 In 2003, he was the Director of Federal, State and Local Workforce Relations for the Massachusetts Department of Workforce Development.
 Since 2004, he has been the Executive Director of the Massachusetts Workforce Investment Board.
 Desiring to lead the repair of a Massachusetts Republican Party, Torkildsen announced in December 2006 that he would run in the January 2007 election for State Party Chairman.
 Torkildsen left the Massachusetts Workforce Investment Board with Gov. Deval Patrick's inauguration.

 On January 17, 2007, Torkildsen defeated five opponents in his first ballot election to be chair of the Massachusetts Republican State Committee.
 Torkildsen received 58% of the vote.
 In January, 2009, Torkildsen chose not to run for re-election as Chair.

-After the 2021 storming of the United States Capitol, Torkildsen was one of 23 former Republican members of Congress to call for the impeachment of President Donald Trump.
+After the 2021 storming of the United States Capitol, Torkildsen was one of 23 former Republican members of Congress to call for the President Donald Trump to be impeached.